Kregor Hermet

-Kregor Hermet (born 9 June 1997) is an Estonian professional basketball player for Kalev/Cramo.
+Kregor Hermet (born 9 June 1997) is an Estonian professional basketball player for JDA Dijon of the LNB Élite.
 He is a 2.05 m tall power forward and center.
 Hermet also represents the Estonian national basketball team internationally.

 Professional career

 Hermet began playing basketball with Audentes.

 On 1 September 2016, Hermet signed with Força Lleida.
 On 24 April 2017, he signed a three-year extension.
 In July 2020 he signed with Kalev/Cramo.

 On 13 June 2022 he signed with Start Lublin of the PLK.
+He left the team at the end of the year because of an injury, having only played in 8 games total.

 In January 2023 Hermet went back to Kalev/Cramo and signed a one-and-a-half-year deal.
+Hermet left Kalev in 2026 after the beginning of the year and joined french team JDA Dijon Basket of the LNB Élite.

 National team career

 Hermet made his debut for the senior Estonian national team in the 2019 FIBA Basketball World Cup pre-qualifiers.

 Hermet was part of the Estonian national team at the EuroBasket 2025, averaging 3.8 points per game.